How we pitched the vision of our new trivago app

 A story how a team ideated and conceptualised a fresh product inside a company.

-I’m a product designer working for trivago, yes the hotel metasearch with those funny commercials, and would like to share some insights into one of our biggest projects we tackled in the last period.
+I’m a product designer at trivago, and would like to share some insights into one of our biggest projects we tackled in the last period.
 Well, from a product design perspective at least.

 This new mechanism of proposing ideas coincided with the time the app’s team started to have more and more concerns regarding the state of the product: it seemed we were always catching up on the mobile web features, design and core function.
 At one point we asked ourselves: